mspnp/geode-pattern-accelerator/README.md

 ## Monitoring

 The [/monitoring](./monitoring) directory contains Kusto queries that can be run against the different services within the API architecture.
-As previously mentioned, the Front Door and Cosmos DB are configured to stream logs to Log Analytics, while the Azure Functions are deployed with a corresponding Application Insights.
+As previously mentioned, the global and geode-specific resources are configured to stream logs to Log Analytics and the Azure Functions are additionally deployed with a corresponding Application Insights instance.
 The queries each contain a `cluster()` function that connects to these monitoring resources and must be updated with the `baseName` value provided earlier as a Terraform parameter.

 The following tables list the provided queries with a brief description: